grz0zrg/fsynth/README.md

  * If you enable the *monophonic* setting, you have the RGB output for live coding visuals which can be fully synchronized with the synthesized sounds which will be synthesized by using the alpha channel
  * Pressing F11 in the GLSL code editor trigger fullscreen editor

+## Future

+A native modular app. with wxWidget will probably see the light of the day soon using the same technology, this will eliminate all the shortcoming related to performances.

 ## Stuff used to make this